Cripst/KEYMANIA/README.md

 ## User Testing:
 Gameplay was evaluated by users for responsiveness, clarity of visuals, and overall engagement.
 This documentation provides a comprehensive view of the current implementation, design decisions, and unique features of the project.

+## Elements from the lab
+SPI - for the color lcd display
+I2C - for the blue lcd display
+PWM - for the tones
+timers, interupts - gameplay, buttons

 # Results
 # Conclusions
 # Journal